dakshtrehan/Covid-19-Dashboard/README.md

 To take another step towards challenges, we have also introduced prediction rate, where, one can easily predict recovery rate and prediction rate for any day in future.

-Services Offered By Covid Doctor
+## Services Offered:

-1. Live Covid 19 Stats - People can monitor the live stats of Coronavirus Confirmed, Active, Recovered cases, etc. in one place.
+1. **Live Covid 19 Stats** - People can monitor the live stats of Coronavirus Confirmed, Active, Recovered cases, etc. in one place.

-2. Prediction rate - To ease the situation, one can easily predict recovery rate as well as infected rate for future course of time.
+2. **Prediction rate** - To ease the situation, one can easily predict recovery rate as well as infected rate for future course of time.

-3. Real-Time Self Assessment Chatbot - People can do take their self-assessment checkup by answering the few questions and based on that answers, the user will get the advice by the chatbot such as to quarantine or visit the hospital or precautions if the user is healthy.
+3. **Real-Time Self Assessment Chatbot** - People can do take their self-assessment checkup by answering the few questions and based on that answers, the user will get the advice by the chatbot such as to quarantine or visit the hospital or precautions if the user is healthy.
 This will help people in ensuring their safety.

 Check it Out : https://covid-infection-dashboard.herokuapp.com/